 Deviations from the target axis can thereby be detected immediately and the correction be initiated through a turning of the pilot pipe.
 The turning ends as soon as the control axis is located on the center point of the telescope reticle.
 Afterwards, during the advance, an automatic correction is performed in terms of height and direction.
 When the center points of the target and the telescope reticle are aligned, the target axis has been reached.

-Our video measuring system VM-16, compared to the VM-15, features the additional capability of remote focusing the theodolite telescope via the monitor MF-03.
+Our video measuring system VM-17 features the additional capability of remote focusing the theodolite telescope via the monitor MF-03.

-The camera optics of both systems have continuously variable zoom capability.
+Further, the camera optic of the system has continuously variable zoom capability.

 The theodolites are equipped with a rotatable and precise zenith eyepiece for accurate direction control and adjustment.